Regression Adjustments for Double Randomization in Two-Sided Marketplaces: Introduction

 However, when the regression specification \eqref{eq:dir_ols} does not correspond to the true model for $y_{ij}$, there exists an estimator which is provably more efficient than ANCOVA, in large samples.
 The intuition is the following.
 Let $e_{ij} = y_{ij} - X_{ij}^\top \beta$ and define

 By inspecting the first order condition of the OLS, $\tau$ in \eqref{eq:dir_ols} is equal to $\hat{\tau}_{\dir}(\hat \beta)$ for $\hat{\beta}$ minimizing the OLS condition.
 The form of \eqref{eq:direct_effect_general_imputation_estimator} also suggests a more efficient estimator, by choosing $\beta$ to minimize the variance of \eqref{eq:direct_effect_general_imputation_estimator}.
-A priori, it seems like $\beta$ depends on unobservable potential outcomes, but there exists a consistent estimator $\hat{\beta}$ of the optimal adjustment.
-This insight is implicit in \cite{li2017general, lu2022tyranny} in the cross-sectional case and it is also closely related to control variates from Monte Carlo.
-We elucidate the former connection further in \cref{sec:literature_review}.
+A priori, it would seem that $\beta$ depends on unobservable potential outcomes, but we show that there exists a consistent estimator $\hat{\beta}$ of this optimal adjustment.
+This insight is implicit in \cite{li2017general, lu2022tyranny} in the cross-sectional case and it is also closely related to control variates from the Monte Carlo literature; we discuss such connections further in \cref{sec:literature_review}.
 This suggests the simple plug-in $\hat{\tau}_{\dir}(\hat{\beta})$.

 Surprisingly, the plug-in estimator for the direct effect is interpretable and equal to the coefficient $\tau$ in the \textit{weighted} least squares